tonidy/pa-cli/README.md

 ### Is pa secure?

-If you would like to understand the security characteristics of pa, please read my [blog post](https://j3s.sh/thought/storing-passwords-with-age.html), and my [explanation](https://github.com/biox/pa/issues/10#issuecomment-1369225383).
+If you would like to understand the security characteristics of pa, please read biox's [blog post](https://j3s.sh/thought/storing-passwords-with-age.html), and biox's [explanation](https://github.com/biox/pa/issues/10#issuecomment-1369225383).

 ### Why u make this?